 - Don't attach hammock suspension around both poles on either end, as this can bend the poles inward under load, damaging or destroying them.
-Hang instead from the connector, or looping over only one pole per side. - Don't tension the head guyline to "pry open" the stand beyond its natural balance point when the hammock is occupied.
-This can easily overload the poles. - · Don't grip, push or pull on the poles while anybody is in the hammock. - · Don't swing in the hammock enough to collide with the poles. - Don't collapse the poles when dirty, as they may jam.
-Wipe them down as necessary, optionally applying a light lubricant.
+Hang instead from the provided carabiners and daisy loops in the guyline tails, or by attaching your suspension to the pole connectors. - Don't tension the head guyline to "pry open" the stand beyond its natural balance point when the hammock is occupied.
+This can overload the poles. - · Don't grip, push or pull on the poles while anybody is in the hammock. - · Don't swing in the hammock enough to collide with the poles. - Don't collapse the poles when dirty, as they may jam.
+Wipe them down as necessary, optionally applying a light waxy or silicone lubricant.
 If you disassemble sections completely for thorough cleaning, remember to leave one as a re-assembly reference.